 Holding someone’s hand as they enter into an entirely new relationship with food and eating relative to digestive restructuring is a fascinating and fragile task.
 Recognizing how many people are now undergoing these procedures, makes me realize this is a societal shift as profound as online dating.
 According to my quick search, more than 200,000 people in this country are undergoing some type of weight loss surgery in a year and the numbers are growing steadily.

 My client had the Roux-en-Y procedure, which is currently the industry’s gold standard.
 It was one of the earliest procedures developed and ensures some of the best long-term success.
-It can now be done laparascopically through small incisions in the abdomen thereby further decreasing complications and post-surgical discomfort.
-In the Roux-en-Y procedure the stomach is stapled to create a smaller food pouch about the size of an egg and is then reattached to the small intestine further down, bypassing the upper portion.
+It can now be done laparoscopically through small incisions in the abdomen thereby further decreasing complications and post-surgical discomfort.
+In the Roux-en-Y procedure, the stomach is stapled to create a smaller food pouch about the size of an egg and is then reattached to the small intestine further down, bypassing the upper portion.
 Most people who undergo the procedure lose pounds fast and furiously for the first few months and ultimately seem to shed about 65% of their excess weight–though this number can be higher as well.
-Additionally, the serious medical conditions like diabetes, hypertension, sleep apnea and arthritis that plague this population significantly abate.
+Additionally, serious medical conditions like diabetes, hypertension, sleep apnea and arthritis that plague this population significantly abate.

-These surgeries and their aftermath of course entail some serious risk (including death) and have many profound physical, emotional and nutritional implications as well.
+These surgeries and their aftermath, of course, entail some serious risk (including death) and have many profound physical, emotional and nutritional implications as well.
 However, highly remarkable are the changes in eating behaviors that these procedures both impose and demand.
 From the moment an individual awakens from the anesthetic stupor through the rest of their life, the relationship with food is forever changed.
 Some foods will be kissed a sad goodbye, while others will be reduced to tiny portions of their former selves.
-Sugary and fatty foods once beloved will wreak severe and painful havoc on the altered innards; gas forming foods will even more so make their presence known far and wide; proteins will demand front row seating at every meal and something as innocent as the skin on a tiny blueberry can pose a gigantic digestive problem.
+Sugary and fatty foods once-beloved will wreak severe and painful havoc on the altered innards; gas-forming foods will even more so make their presence known far and wide; proteins will demand front row seating at every meal and something as innocent as the skin on a tiny blueberry can pose a gigantic digestive problem.
 But, that is not all.
 Very big men and women will perforce be required to eat like little toddlers.

 The refeeding path will wander from clear liquids to pureed foods and then to very carefully chosen solids.
-Liquids will be sipped slowly in frequent timed intervals throughout the day to prevent dehydration and they will not be taken at meal times.
+Liquids will be sipped slowly in frequent timed intervals throughout the day to prevent dehydration and they will not be taken at mealtimes.
 Bites will be teeny tiny, as teeny and tiny as a pencil eraser and sometimes tempted to the mouth on little baby utensils.
-Each mouthful will be so carefully chewed , quietly and consciously until fully emulsified.
+Each mouthful will be so carefully chewed, quietly and consciously until fully emulsified.
 There is no room for feeding error as severe pain or vomiting easily can ensue.
-Portions per meal will be a mere quarter cup, then a half cup and eventually up to a one cup maximum more or less for good.
+Portions per meal will be a mere quarter cup, then a half cup and eventually up to a one-cup maximum more or less for good.
 An ounce of food (or two tablespoons) will require about ten minutes to consume and a full one cup meal greater than an hour.
 Often fullness will set in before the meal is done.

-I have turned to various readings lately to a get a deeper appreciation of this extreme and tedious process from people who have experienced it– because it is difficult for me to fathom it on my own.
+I have turned to various readings lately to get a deeper appreciation of this extreme and tedious process from people who have experienced it– because it is difficult for me to fathom it on my own.
 I have taken to trying to eat one, just one, eraser sized bite per meal and to chew it consciously in some kind of solidarity with those who have chosen this path as a means to ameliorate years of physical and emotional pain.
 The decisions to undertake what these procedures required are not taken lightly.